-Growing up in an eastern European household, we often enjoyed rustic dishes rich in braised cabbage or sauerkraut, paired with some sort of savory and saucy meat, plus potatoes, and they were some of the most comforting meals I can think of.
+Growing up in an Eastern European household, we often enjoyed rustic dishes prepared with braised cabbage or sauerkraut, paired with some sort of savory and saucy meat.

-A meal like that is an endearing and delicious kind of “peasant food” for me, and it's one of my favorite styles of food to this day, one that I still gravitate towards preparing when it’s been a while since I’ve made something that celebrates my European heritage.
+A meal like this is a kind of classic “peasant food”, and it's one of my favorite styles of food to this day, one that I still gravitate towards when I'm longing to enjoy a meal that celebrates my European heritage.

-Nothing was more delicious to my Slovak parents or myself than dipping good bread, fresh from the bakery, into that savory leftover sauce from the meat, with those little bits of onion in it—those flavors coated the palette with such richness as the soft-yet-slightly-chewy bread simply melted away on the tongue.
+Nothing was more delicious to us than dipping fresh bread into that savory leftover sauce from the meat with those little bits of onion in it.
+Those aromatic flavors coated the palette with such richness as the soft-yet-slightly-chewy bread simply melted away...

-And while your pork roasts away, simply braise your sliced onions in a good beer—one that you would drink along with your sandwich—until sweet and caramelized.
+- While the pork roasts away, I braise my sliced onions in a good beer (one that I'd drink along with the sandwich), until sweet and caramelized.

 by Ingrid Beer